AndreiMoraru123/cv/resume.typ

   March 2023 -- Present
 ][
   - Mainly contributed to an Object Detection head as part of a feature team for a multi-task perception project.
-  - I also helped working on parts of the (initially) TensorFlow based training framework, such as data pipeline, training callbacks, evaluation metrics, video pipeline.
-I developed a great interest for working on the library, such that when the project migrated to PyTorch, I began working on it under a clearly defined role.
+  - I also helped work on parts of the (initially) TensorFlow-based training framework, such as data pipeline, training callbacks, evaluation metrics, and video pipeline.
+I developed a great interest in working on the library, such that when the project migrated to PyTorch, I began working on it under a clearly defined role.
-  - Took side-quests like building azure pipelines, a label converter, a CUDA kernel, a custom K-Means implementation, a Voxel51 representation for our detection dataset, and various tools for experimental tasks.
+  - Took side-quests like building Azure pipelines, a label converter, a CUDA kernel, and a custom K-Means implementation, a Voxel51 representation for our detection dataset, and various tools for experimental tasks.
-  - Wrote documentation, tutorials and held some presentations for how to get set up and started with both the development environment and the tools that had I worked on.
+  - Wrote documentation, tutorials, and held some presentations on how to get set up and started with both the development environment and the tools that I had worked on.
 ]

 #entry[